nasedkinpv/Flame/readme.md

 ## Files explained

-The `Data` folder in the zip file contains patches for some campaign maps taken from the link https://keeperklan.com/downloads.php?do=file&id=141.
-These fix creatures like Dark Angels not spawning in some campaign maps.
+The `Data` folder in the zip file contains patches by Quuz for level editor

 # For Software Developers